nopnop2002/esp-idf-rc-switch/README.md

 - Products on the right
 	There are no separate ON and OFF codes.
 	It operates as a toggle using a single code.
+	Therefore, there is a possibility of unexpected behavior.
 	```
 	I (30320) MAIN: Received 1761060 / 24bit Protocol: 1
 	I (30410) MAIN: Received 1761060 / 24bit Protocol: 1